Context Chaos in AI-Assisted Development

 User intent lives in chat conversations that disappear when the session ends.
 Every new agent interaction starts from scratch, requiring developers to re-explain requirements, design decisions, and project context.
 The cost: Time wasted re-explaining the same requirements across multiple sessions.
 Agents lose critical context that impacts implementation quality.2.
 No Traceability

-- Why specific design decisions were made
+- Why specific design decisions were made in a specification

 - What code artifacts resulted from which specification